0atman/noboilerplate/scripts/20-rust-userland.md

 ---

-## Speedtest-rs
+### `cargo install speedtest-rs`

 ![[speedtest-rs-demo.png]]

 notes:

 While pinging can give you a sense of if your connection is up, it doesn't tell you the speed.
-You can use standard unix tools to do this, but not many are as easy or have the local infrastructure already available as speedtest.
+You can use standard unix tools to do this, but not many are as easy or have the national infrastructure already available as speedtest.

 You don't have to go to the website if you use speedtest-rs

 ---

-## Wiki-tui
+## `cargo install wiki-tui`

 ![[wiki-tui-rust.png]]